trevinbrooks/pearlarr/README.md

    set a category
 - `radarr_torrent_category`: Radarr torrent import category, if you have one.
 Defaults to None, which won't set a category
+- `torrent_tags`: Tags to add to the torrent when added to a client.
+Defaults to None, which won't add any tags
 - `max_torrents_to_add`: used to limit the number of torrents you add in one run.
 Defaults to None, which will just add everything it finds